 However, before inviting a minister to an event, you may wish to consider whether this is the most appropriate person.

-For some events or matters dealing with local issues, your constituency Assembly Member (AM) may be the best person to attend.
-Find your AM at the National Assembly for Wales.
+For some events or matters dealing with local issues, your constituency Member of the Senedd (MS) may be the best person to attend.
+Find your MS at the Senedd.

 For events relating to non-devolved issues, you should consider inviting your Member of Parliament (MP).